Application Status and Notification

 How can I find out the status of my application?

-Your Applicant Status Confirmation, available from your home university UC liaison, is your early notification and confirmation of:
+Your Applicant Status Confirmation, available from your home university international office, is your early notification and confirmation of:

 - when and where your application has been directed (your application will be sent to only one campus)